 Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
 Wash and dry all produce.
 Drain and rinse chickpeas; pat very dry with paper towels.
 Core, deseed, and dice bell pepper into ½-inch pieces.

-Toss bell pepper and chickpeas on a baking sheet with a large drizzle of olive oil, 1 tsp harissa powder (2 tsp for 4 servings), and salt.
+Toss bell pepper and chickpeas on a baking sheet with a large drizzle of olive oil, 1 tsp harissa powder (2 tsp for 4 servings; you’ll use more later), and salt.
 Roast on top rack until bell pepper is softened and chickpeas are lightly browned, 18-20 minutes.
-(For 4, divide between 2 baking sheets; roast on top and middle racks.)
+(For 4, use 2 baking sheets; roast on top and middle racks.)
 TIP: It’s natural for chickpeas to pop a bit while roasting.

-While bulgur cooks, trim and finely dice cucumber and tomato.
+Meanwhile, trim and finely dice cucumber and tomato.
 Trim and thinly slice scallions, separating whites from greens; mince whites.
-Pick and mince fronds from dill; discard stems.
+Pick and mince fronds from dill.
 Zest and halve lemon.
-In a small bowl, whisk together sour cream, 2 TBSP feta (4 TBSP for 4 servings), and 1 TBSP olive oil.
+In a small bowl, whisk together sour cream, 2 TBSP feta (4 TBSP for 4 servings; you’ll use the rest later), and 1 TBSP olive oil.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.
 Season with salt and pepper.

 Squeeze juice from 1 lemon half (whole lemon for 4 servings) into a large bowl.
 Whisk in 2 TBSP olive oil (4 TBSP for 4), lemon zest, and ¼ tsp salt (½ tsp for 4).
 If necessary, drain any excess water from bulgur; stir into bowl along with cucumber, tomato, scallion whites, dill (to taste; start with half and add more from there if desired), and remaining feta.
 Taste and season with salt and pepper.